David’s Top Three Gardening Jobs by Month

 Pinch off the flower head with your finger and thumb or use a pair of scissors or secateurs.

 When you remove any fading flowers, make sure you take the seed pod away, the plant will then use its energy for the new buds forming, rather than developing the seeds.

 Water and Water Some More

 If you’re going away on holiday, ask a neighbour to pop round and water the garden in your absence.
-Offer to reciprocate when they go away too!
+And why not offer to reciprocate when they go away too?

 If that’s not an option, fill some glass or plastic bottles with water.
 Punch holes in the lid and push them neck down into the soil around particularly vulnerable plants.
 The water will soak slowly into the soil.
 This suits veg crops and anything in a container.

 There are also loads of automatic watering systems available.

 This is the month to regularly deadhead flowering plants, such as bedding plants and perennials.
 Lillies for example, will produce a better flower display next year if they’re deadheaded now.